ab-cs13/data-structure-algorithm-using-rust/README.md

 ```
 Here we are saying lifetime of variable of type Foo is less than equal to lifetime of data which is a reference to a String.

 * Rc and Box : Rc and Box are smart pointers to allocate memory from heap.
 Rc stand for reference counted.
 When we use Rc, Rc keeps track of pointer holding the address of the memory location allocated from the heap for the same Rc pointer.
 Box is equivalent to new operator in Java.
 More detailed documentation is there in Rust docs.
-When I start using these two smart pointers (and their siblings; they have siblings too) I must admit I got confused because in Java, we do <br>
+When I start using these two smart pointers (and their siblings; they have siblings too) I must admit I got confused because in Java <br>
  ```
  public class User{
   String name;